enisz/igdb/README.md

 ## Documentation

-The documentation is now on a different branch and it is published to github pages.
+The documentation is now published to github pages.
 You can find it here:

 [http://enisz.github.io/igdb](http://enisz.github.io/igdb)